-The Moodle Assignment Guide is also an important reference for you highlighting how you will work with assignment, quizzes, Panopto, and other class materials in Moodle during this period of remote learning.
+The Moodle Assignment Guide is also an important reference for you, highlighting how you will work with assignments, quizzes, Panopto, and other class materials in Moodle while learning remotely.

 - If you need accommodations in terms of due dates, quiz times, or accessibility concerns, please contact Kara Fifield, Director of Disability Services.